Louise Cameron, School Principal & Special Needs Co-ordinator

 I have also managed childcare centres and have experienced and relate to, the community minded not-for-profit philosophy at BRIS!
 I feel very much at home at BRIS, working with and alongside the wonderful mix of staff.

-I am drawn towards being a part of an educational-based community like BRIS and find satisfaction in providing support throughout the school.
+It’s very rewarding being a part of a community like BRIS, and I find joy in providing support throughout the school.

 I spent 10 years in the hospitality industry, which took me across the east coast of Australia.
 The Sunshine Coast is where I call home and I love being close to my grandparents, where I spend some of my free time.
-My social life mainly revolves around friendships held since high school.
-I enjoy being outdoors, with the Sunshine Coast having so much to offer, either up the mountains or down at the beach.
-I have felt very welcome by everyone involved at BRIS and I look forward to the future!
+I enjoy being outdoors, with the Sunshine Coast having so much to offer, either up in the mountains, down at the beach, or exploring all the hidden treasures in between.
+My hobbies include op-shopping, reading, gardening and 4×4 adventures.
+I have felt very welcomed by all the staff, parents and students at BRIS.